 Organic food to a Gluten-free diet.
 From e-platforms to wellness spas; all are trendsetters in the hospitality industry.
+So, in the age of Big Data, Blockchain, Cloud Computing, Analytics and Shared Economy, what trends could be in store for hotels and restaurants?

 We will, however, go a step further to discuss the top fashions and fads of the hospitality industry.